- The 5000 Fingers of Dr. T:

 Johnny: There's a sale at Penney's!

-- Somewhat subverted in Billy Madison by Billy's father after learning that Billy was telling the truth the whole time.
-He proceeds to describe what happened, and then adds in a bit about his colleague's secretary being in a coma, but it seems unimportant compared to the other stuff.
+- Subverted in Billy Madison (combined with a compressed Brick Joke) by Billy's father after learning that Billy was telling the truth the whole time.
+He proceeds to describe what happened, and then adds in offhand that Eric's secretary is in a coma,

 - From Seven Seconds, an officer who's just been kidnapped: